mgifford/drupal-security/src/web-server.rst

 .. highlight:: bash

-All files and directories in your DocumentRoot should be editable by a non-root user, and should also not be writable by the Apache user, except the Drupal files/ directory.
+All files and directories in your DocumentRoot should be editable by a non-root user (usually "www-data"), and should also not be writable by the Apache user, except the Drupal files/ directory.
 Please refer to Drupal's `Securing file permissions and ownership`_ for the complete discussion.